xmtp/cli-starter/README.md

 ### Installation

 1. `npm i` in this folder
-2. (optional) `npm link` will allow you to run the `xmtp` command from anywhere, if your global `node_modules/.bin` folder is in the PATH of your system
+2. Ensure that installation succeeded by running `./xmtp --help`
-3. Ensure that installation succeeded by running `./xmtp --help`
+3. Initialize with a random wallet by running `./xmtp init`

 ### Tools we will be using